|

 Hydra holiday travel tips

-Hydra is located between the Saronic and Argolic gulfs some 65 kilometres from the Athens port of Piraeus, from whence it can be reached in less than three hours by ferry and about 90 minutes on the Flying Dolphin hydrofoil.
+Hydra island is located between the Saronic and Argolic gulfs some 65 kilometres from the Athens port of Piraeus, from whence it can be reached in less than three hours by ferry and about 90 minutes on the Flying Dolphin hydrofoil.

-The island covers about 90 square kilometres of fairly rocky landscape with plenty of hills and mountains - the Zogeri range to the south and the Ombari range to the north.
+Hydra island covers about 90 square kilometres of fairly rocky landscape with plenty of hills and mountains - the Zogeri range to the south and the Ombari range to the north.
 Hydra has a 56 kilometre coastline and its tallest peak overlooking the town of Hydra is Mt Eros, home to the twin monasteries of St Eupraxia and Prophet Elias.

-Pine forests used to carpet the island but these were destroyed by fire and by the boat industry during the Greek Revolution, the island having built a powerful merchant fleet during the 17th and 18th Centuries.
+Pine forests used to carpet the island but these were destroyed by fire and by the boat industry during the Greek Revolution, the island having built a powerful merchant fleet during the 17th and 18th centuries.

-Hydra is arguably the most beautiful of the Greek islands, having limited its accommodation and other growth in tourist facilities to remain largely pristine.
+Hydra is arguably the most beautiful of the Greek islands, having limited its holiday accommodation and other growth in tourist facilities to remain largely pristine.

 Housing architecture throughout Hydra is classically Mediterranean with both Greek and Italian influences.
 Tall narrow homes are the norm, most with white render or grey stone and tiled roofs.